Xadoy/cottonCandy/README.md

 #### Adafruit and EByte Hardware
 CottonCandy has prepared implementations of `Device Driver` for both Adafruit Feather 32u4 and EByte E22.
 Please feel free to change those driver implementations to suit your own needs.

+**Note:**
+* The implementation for EByte test boards uses SoftwareSerial.
+The default RX and TX size in SoftwareSerial is 64 Bytes.
+We recommend you to increase the size for large networks, by changing `_SS_MAX_RX_BUFF` and `_SS_MAX_TX_BUFF` in the SoftwareSerial header file.
-**Note:** The implementation for Adafruit Feather 32u4 requires the open-source library ["arduino-LoRa"](https://www.github.com/sandeepmistry/arduino-LoRa) from Sandeep Mistry.
+* The implementation for Adafruit Feather 32u4 requires the open-source library ["arduino-LoRa"](https://www.github.com/sandeepmistry/arduino-LoRa) from Sandeep Mistry.
 You can follow the installation guide on its Github page.

 #### Other Hardware
 For other brands of LoRa transceivers, you need to provide your own implementation of the hardware driver